If you are an undocumented student and meet the AB 540 requirements, the first thing you

 If you have been granted work authorization under DACA, consider a part time job on- or off-campus.
 The Career Center has job postings specifically for UCR students.
 If you have a unique skill or talent, consider using that skill to earn money.
 Perhaps you can teach guitar lessons or design a website.
 Or maybe you’re an amazing cook or baker.
 There are many creative ways to use your skills to earn money!

-Unfortunately undocumented students do not qualify for federal aid such as Federal Work Study, Pell Grants or loans.
+Unfortunately undocumented students do not qualify for federal aid such as Federal Work Study, Pell Grants or Federal loans.
 Therefore, students have a gap in their financial aid.
 Unless you can secure additional funding through private scholarships or family contributions, it is strongly suggested that you seek ways to cut costs by finding affordable housing off campus, rent/borrow books, etc. However, do not let the lack of federal aid deter you from attending college!
 Many undocumented students find ways to cut costs and make up some of the difference.